borbelyattila11/ImageSignal/Signals and Systems.md

 - Images in digital format

 # Systems
 A system processes input signals to produce output signals.
 The space of input signals $(X)$ and the space of output signals $(Y)$ are linear spaces.
+For a linear, time-invariant system the complex exponentials are eigenfunctions.

 1. **Linear Systems:** A system is linear if it satisfies the principles of superposition (additivity and homogeneity)
   $A(αx + βy) = αA(x) + βA(y)$